Caleb-Dudley/github-pull-requests/README.md

 Make sure you've:
 1. Created a `.env` file
-2. Added your GitHub Personal Access Token
+2. Added your GitHub Personal Access Token (and configured SSO for it)
 3. Added your GitHub username
 4. Restarted the dev server after creating/editing `.env`